Your task in this mission is to defend, against a German counterattack, the hilltop fort that you captured in the earlier “Hill 112” mission.

 INITIAL ATTACK

 Important note: The nerfage of British and buffage of German units here is extreme.
 Early in the mission, your Cromwells will fire many and maybe most of their rounds into the ground or into their targets with pffft sounds and zero effect.
 A solitary Cromwell facing a fresh Panzer IV will be destroyed quickly, and even two Cromwells can easily lose to a Pz4.
-Also the German stormtroopers are ludicrously overpowered and will stand up in front of your MG emplacements as if they were immune to bullets.
+Also the German stormtroopers are ludicrously overpowered and will stand up in front of your MG or 40-mm emplacements as if they were immune to gunfire.
 Even your tanks will have great difficulty hitting German infantry.
 Your Fireflies, moreover, despite being Shermans only with better guns, will move very slowly—literally a walking pace—which can seriously impact your ability to mount a flexible, mobile defense.
 Even your Cromwells, with the expensive overdrive option activated, will move no faster than a Panzer IV—a blatant cheat by the devs, since the Cromwell was well known for its speed advantage.
 To me, this all represents incompetent game design.
 But if you are able to look past all the cheating and scripting—all that fakery that makes this a “simulation of a simulation” as I call it—this could be an exciting mission for you.

-AFTER INITIAL ATTACK REPULSED
+DURING AND AFTER INITIAL ATTACK

-Usually this appearance of the “free” Fireflies means the German attacks on the bridge points are about to start—if they have not started already.
+The appearance of the “free” Fireflies means the German attacks on the bridge points are about to start—if they have not started already.

 ATTACKS ON LOWER BRIDGE POINTS